libertyernie/goombasav/README.md

 Goomba Save Manager
 ===================

 This repo contains two programs designed to edit the SRAM data of the Goomba and Goomba Color emulators.
 It can extract and replace the compressed Game Boy / Game Boy Color SRAM data.
-It can't edit savestate data (yet).
+It can't edit savestate data or add new SRAM (yet).

 .exe files are located in the "Release Binaries" folder.
+Linux / Cygwin users can build the command-line version of the application by using the Makefile or by running:

+  gcc -Wall -o goombasav main.c goombasav.c minilzo-2.06/minilzo.c

-Make sure you back up your save data first, just in case.
+Make sure you back up your save data before using the application, just in case.

+NEW in version 2014-04-30:
+* The GTK application was added.
+* The "Save As" in the C++/CLI version now works properly.
+* The command-line app, when run with one filename argument, now shows a lot more information about the save data.
+* All three versions now display a three-byte hash of the compressed data, so you can see at a glance when it gets replaced.

 goombasav
 ---------